 - Make the whole soup in advance.
 Soup only gets better after a couple of days in the fridge, so you can prep this entire meal in advance.

 Soups are special because they can be served with or without a side dish and still be filling and appetizing.
 This fajita soup is no different.
 You can also take the traditional soup and salad or soup and sandwich route.
 But make it fun and keep to the Mexican meal track.
 Serve with tacos, a side of rice or beans, or a Mexican inspired salad like this one.
-I prefer to pour my soup over rice.
+For a heartier meal, sometiems I pour my soup over rice or beans.
 It adds a heartier texture to the meal.

 Health Benefits of Slow Cooker Chicken Fajita Soup